 The ancients recognized their place within the Tao and sought to learn from it.
 We have lost this innate wisdom, viewing ourselves instead as being separate and distinct from nature.
 As songwriter Joni Mitchell so poignantly penned, “we’ve got to get ourselves back to the garden.”

-Too often, our thoughts are consumed by who we want to be rather than who we already are.
+Our thoughts are often consumed by who we want to be rather than who we already are.
 Wu Wei encourages more being and less becoming.

 You become like a leaf floating along with the stream.
 Its strength becomes your strength.
 No longer forcing your way past obstacles but rather, flowing gently over and around them.
 Effortless effort.
 Actionless action.
 This is Wu Wei.